caktus/pointy/README.md

-# Pointy, by Caktus Gro👈up 🌵
+# Pointy, by Caktus Group 🌵
 # 👆👉👇👈

 ## A pointing tool.